 3. Add visually appealing elements

-Case studies that end up being just a wall of text will often be ignored.
-Those paragraphs might contain the best things a client has ever said about you, but just won’t work as a standalone.
+Case studies composed of large amounts of text won’t always be able to catch the reader’s attention and will most likely be ignored.
+Yes, those paragraphs may be incredibly well written and might contain the best things a client has ever said about you, but they just won’t work as a standalone.

 Remember, case studies are about personalization and relatability.
 You will need visual help for that – that can be a lot of things, depending on the project: A picture of your client, an image of the site you created, a graph showing the traffic spike after you wrote an article for them, etc. Those will act as eye-catchers and make sure your great case study doesn’t get overlooked.

-Have you ever created case studies for your freelancer business?
+Have you ever written case studies for your freelancer business?
 Share your stories with us and the freelancermap community in the comment section below this article!